-The Cumberland Townhouse is a private home recently completed by NY-based Ensemble Architecture.
+The Cumberland Townhouse is a private home recently completed by NY-based Elizabeth Roberts Architecture & Design.

 The architect’s description: The Cumberland Townhouse is located on a park block in the neighborhood of Fort Greene in Brooklyn, NY.
 The house was in a dilapidated state when the owner’s purchased the building; the rear wall was falling down and water had been entering the building for several years.

 The house was completely transformed with a new rear wall and a two-story addition at the rear of the house.
 The addition is open to the living room above and is connected through interior steel and glass windows that mimic the two-story, exterior windows.
 The doors at the garden open completely to create a seamless connection between the kitchen / dining level and the garden.
 Vines are planted in recessed planters along the 2 story party walls in the dining room–the room was designed with the idea of being an indoor-outdoor space where the garden melds with the interior spaces.
 The vines will cover the double-story party walls and will add an organic quality to all of the spaces that the dining room connects.
 The top of the addition is a private master bedroom balcony.
 Visit Elizabeth Roberts Architecture & Design